Stable and Informative Spectral Signatures for Graph Matching: Experiments

 \subsection{CMU House Sequence}

 In this experiment, we use the CMU House sequence to test our descriptors.
 This sequence has been widely used to test different graph matching algorithms.
 It consists of 110 frames, and there are 30 feature points labeled consistently across all frames.
-We build fully connected graphs purely based on the geometry of the feature points, taking the Euclidean distance of the key points as the weights between pair of feature points.
-Affinity matrices $W$ are set up similarly as in Section \ref{ssect:randgraph}.
-We compute the average matching accuracy of each frame to the rest of frames in the sequence.
-Fig. \ref{fig:houseperf} showed the accuracy of the matching.
-As can be seen the matching performance was improved when $d^\ck_t$ is used to substitute $d^A$.
-With WKS as the first order compatibility, furthermore, the matching accuracy is much improved.
-Fig. \ref{fig:houseplot} showed an example of the matching between the first and the last frame of the sequence (yellow lines are correct matches and red lines are wrong matches).
+We build fully connected graphs purely based on the geometry of the feature points, taking the exponential of the normalized Euclidean distance of the key points as the weights between pair of feature points.
+Note this graph setup is different from \cite{cho2010}.
+In their original work, they use the Euclidean distance as edge weights, which could be seen as a dissimilarity measure.
+While in our frame work, we used the normalized exponential of the dissimilarity as a similarity measure, which conforms with the physical meaning of neighboringness.
+IQP compatibility matrices $W$ are set up similarly as in Section \ref{ssect:randgraph}.
+In the first part of the experiments, We compute the average matching accuracy of each frame to the rest of frames in the sequence.
+Fig. \ref{fig:houseperf} shows the accuracy of the matching.
+As can be seen the matching performance improves when $d_{t}^{\ck}$ is used to substitute $d^{A}$.
+With adaLFS as the first order compatibility, furthermore, the matching accuracy is improved even further.
+Fig. \ref{fig:houseplot} shows an example of the matching between the first and the last frames of the sequence.

+In the second part of the experiments, we explore how outliers could potentially affect the performance of our matching framework.
+We follow the protocol in \cite{cho2010}, by randomly select a subset of the nodes in one of the graphs in matching.
+Across the sequence, we match all possible image pairs, space by 10,20,30,40,50,60,70,80,90,100 frames, and compute the average matching accuracy.